chrischoy/3D-R2N2/README.md

 # 3D-R<sup>2</sup>N<sup>2</sup>: 3D Recurrent Reconstruction Neural Network

 This repository contains the source codes for the paper [Choy et al., 3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction, ECCV 2016](http://arxiv.org/abs/1604.00449).
 Given one or multiple views of an object, the network generates voxelized (voxel is 3D equivalent of pixel) reconstruction of the object in 3D.
-This is the first work that generates a voxelized 3D reconstruction given multiple 2D image observations using a recurrent neural network.

 ## Citing this work